thomadha/gr2336/movielist/springboot/README.md

 >
 > Host: localhost:8080

-This request wil return all MovieLists stored in the REST-API
+This request will return all MovieLists stored in the REST-API

 ### Request to get spesific user
 > GET /movielist/{username}